Hollande Fixative

 PROCEDURE NOTES:

 2. Hollande Fixative may grossly stain tissue green.
-This reaction is normal.
+This is normal.

-4. It is essential that Hollande fixed tissue is thoroughly washed prior to tissue processing or an insoluble blue phosphate precipitate will form upon exposure to Formalin 10%, Phosphate Buffered.
+3. It is essential to thoroughly wash Hollande fixed tissue prior to tissue processing or an insoluble blue phosphate precipitate will form upon exposure to Formalin 10%, Phosphate Buffered.

-5. Dispose of Hollande Fixative as hazardous waste and/or according to local and state environmental regulations.
+5. Dispose of Hollande Fixative as picric acid hazardous waste according to local/state regulations.

 REFERENCES: